-Following this impulse, the store’s large footprint is defined by the tension of rough domestic pieces; such as a vintage roll-top writing desk; with a series of untreated, furniture-like interventions surrounded by negative space.
+Of generous proportions, the light and airy nature of the loft lends itself to large-scale objects and a level of abstraction inspired by the codes of minimalism.
+Following this impulse, the interior is defined by the tension of rough domestic pieces, such as a vintage roll-top writing desk, with a series of untreated, furniture-like interventions surrounded by negative space.